“We had a collective vision, few people and no funding. OTW was born.” – Evangelie Polyzos, OTW Chief Operating Officer

 Sharing and learning from each other is invaluable and a two-way process because less is achieved working in a silo.

 Though shared or common purpose and goals should not equate to group-think.
-This is something that our editorial team were in danger of developing at times.
+This is something that our editorial team was in danger of developing at times.

 As with many FOAMers, the OTW team and collaborators haven’t met.
 Collaborating online has its challenges when you don’t know the person on the other end of that email.
 What was meant by that comment?
 Have I understood that correctly?
 It becomes interesting as a facilitator of a team of editors discussing content and responding to contributors on their behalf, a role that I play, sitting on the periphery for most conversations discussing content.